-If you’ve ever felt overwhelmed in the grocery store coffee aisle, you’re not alone.
+If you have ever felt overwhelmed in the grocery store coffee aisle, you’re not alone.
 City, French, Viennese, Cinnamon — there are hundreds of varieties of coffee and almost as many types of roasts!

 Though the bean itself matters, coffee gets a lot of its aroma and flavor from the roasting process.
 The length of the roasting process can affect many things, including the body, acidity, and flavor of your tasty beans.
-To help you expand your coffee knowledge, we’ve put together this handy guide to the four major types of coffee roasts.
+To help you expand your coffee knowledge, we have put together this handy guide to the four major types of coffee roasts.

 The four types of coffee roasts are light roast, medium roast, medium-dark roast, and dark roast.
 Each of these roast levels has a different aroma, appearance, and flavor.
 Keep reading to learn all about the four types of coffee roasts!

 The 4 Types of Coffee Roasts: